 For example, Firefox released an update that prevents sites from reading other open windows’ names.
 However, suppose you were maintaining your fingerprinting software that used open windows as part of your identifying data.
 In that case, you must decide how to compensate for this change, or your fingerprint will quickly become obsolete.

-Fingerprint provides developers with 99.5% accurate browser fingerprinting and offers a free, open-source library and paid services.
+Fingerprint provides developers with highly accurate browser fingerprinting and offers a free, open-source library and paid services.
 In addition, Fingerprint doesn’t rely on outdated third-party tracking mechanisms, and it helps you prevent account takeovers, password sharing, and fake accounts.

 Modern browsers improve privacy protections excellently, but this trend costs web application owners.
 Fortunately, fingerprinting is still an accurate and low-cost way to prevent fraud.
 Just don’t roll out your own.